 SEO is all about driving organic free traffic to your website.
-Now, when somebody sits down on a computer, and they begin to ask a search engine a question, what they're hoping for is to get the best possible answer in return.
-Now, the first couple slots, depending on the search engine you're on, are actually going to be dedicated to ad space.
-This is how the search engines make money, and companies actually will pay to get their listings up there.
-There's a ranking algorithm for that as well, but that's known as pay per click.
+Now, when somebody sits down on a computer, and they begin to ask a search engine a question, what they’re hoping for is to get the best possible answer in return.
+Now, the first couple of slots, depending on the search engine you’re on, are actually going to be dedicated to ad space.
+This is how search engines make money, and companies actually will pay to get their listings up there.
+There’s a ranking algorithm for that as well, but that’s known as pay-per-click.
 That also kind of falls under what we would call search engine marketing.
-I'm talking about SEO, and these are the rankings right below that, the non-paid listings.
+I’m talking about SEO, and these are the rankings right below that, the non-paid listings.

 The non-paid listings actually have a lot of trust by the consumer.
 Consumers trust especially those top three listings on a Google or another search engine’s search results.
 What we want to do is begin to move our site up by developing good content, by generating good backlinks, but then making sure that we’re understanding the target audience we’re marketing to.
 You need to make sure that your content isn’t just good, but that your content’s great – that it solves problems and that it’s what the user actually wants to know.
 This is what Google is going to reward.